 Tips for the Best Pumpkin Pancakes

 - Thick batter?
 Add a little more milk.
-This is a thick batter but you should be able to spoon it onto the griddle from a ladle.
+This is a thick batter but you should be able to spoon it easily from the ladle to the griddle

 - Change up the flavor.
 Use whole wheat flour.
 Or add chopped nuts or chocolate chips.